-Carole performed as a Mezzo Soprano soloist at the Wiener Statsoper (2014-2016) she made her debut as Mary Der fliegende Holländer conducted by Yannick Nézet-Séguin; other roles included Jezibaba Rusalka; Gertrude Roméo et Juliette; Annina Der Rosenkavalier; Berta Il barbiere di Siviglia and Adelaïde Arabella
+Carole performed as a Mezzo Soprano soloist at the Wiener Statsoper (2014-2016) she made her debut as Mary Der fliegende Holländer conducted by Yannick Nézet-Séguin; other roles included Herodias Salome; Jezibaba Rusalka; Gertrude Roméo et Juliette; Annina Der Rosenkavalier; Berta Il barbiere di Siviglia and Adelaïde Arabella.

-Carole made her debut at the Royal Opera House, Covent Garden in 2002, and has returned many times, notably as Aksinya in Lady Macbeth of Mtsensk - a role which marked Carole’s debuts at La Scala, Milan; Teatro Real, Madrid; Dutch National Opera; Bayerische Staatsoper and Opéra National de Paris.
-Carole appears regularly at Opéra Royal de La Monnaie, Brussels where her recent engagements included Ježibaba Rusalka, Gertrude Roméo et Juliette, Stařenka Buryjovka Jenůfa and Annina La Traviata.
+Carole made her debut at the Royal Opera House, Covent Garden in 2002, and has returned many times, notably as Aksinya in Lady Macbeth of Mtsensk - a role which marked Carole’s debuts for the Opéra national de Paris; La Scala, Milan; Teatro Real, Madrid; Dutch National Opera; Teatro Sao Carlo, Napoli and the Bayerische Staatsoper.
+Carole appears regularly at Opéra Royal de La Monnaie, Brussels where her recent engagements included Mrs Lovett Sweeney Todd; Ježibaba Rusalka, Gertrude Roméo et Juliette, Stařenka Buryjovka Jenůfa and Annina La Traviata.

 On the operatic and concert stages Carole has appeared under the baton of the worlds leading conductors, including: Sir Simon Rattle, Sir Antonio Pappano, Sir Andrew Davis, Nikolas Harnancourt, Bernard Haitink, Semyon Bychkov, Kirill Petrenko, Adam Fischer and the late Sir Charles Mackerras.